Audi A5: RS5

-The RS 5 Coupé is powered by a 2.9-litre TFSI V6 twin turbo engine producing 450 PS and 600 Nm of torque that is also used in the Panamera 4S.
+The RS 5 Coupé is powered by a 2.9-litre TFSI V6 twin turbo engine producing 450 PS and 600 Nm of torque, that is also used in the Panamera 4S.
 It is 60 kg lighter than its predecessor.
-Power is delivered to the quattro system with a 8-speed automatic transmission.
+Power is delivered to the quattro system through an 8-speed automatic transmission.
 The RS 5 accelerates from 0–100 km/h in 3.9 seconds, with a top speed of 280 km/h.
 It also comes with a honeycomb grille, wider fenders, and aggressively styled front bumper with bigger openings than the A5 and S5.

 Further developments include a new chassis featuring a five-link front and rear suspension coupled to Audi Sport's Dynamic Ride Control system offering variable damping control.
-Other options included with a carbon-fibre engine cover and ceramic front brakes.
+Other options included a carbon-fibre engine cover and ceramic front brakes.

 The RS 5 Sportback was unveiled at the 2018 New York Auto Show.

 The RS 5 facelift was unveiled on 10 December 2019.